-News Virginian Local Marketing Grant Program – The News Virginian will award up to $100,000 in matching advertising grants between now and June as part of a company-wide initiative by parent company Lee Enterprises.
+News Virginian Local Marketing Grant Program – The News Virginian will award up to $100,000 in matching advertising grants as part of a company-wide initiative by parent company Lee Enterprises.
 The grants, in the form of advertising credits, will be available to local businesses affected by the COVID-19 pandemic.
 The grants will provide matching marketing credits of between $250 and $15,000 for use in The News Virginian’s print and digital products.
-Awards will be made in April, May and June.
 Visit their website for more information and to apply.

 Local Business Assistance (Information provided as a service, not a recommendation)

 SCCF is also launching a Women and Minority-Owned Business Support program for 2021.
-Interested business owners can submit the following pre-application and will be notified by December 3rd of next steps: https://forms.gle/weYmCy4KRekzTy4BA.
+Interested business owners can submit the following pre-application and will be notified of next steps: https://forms.gle/weYmCy4KRekzTy4BA.

 Buy Local Gift Card Directory – business owners can offer gift cards for sale to the News Virginian audience by submitting details here.
 It’s free to join!
 If you have questions, contact Peter Lynch at email@example.com.
 The News Virginian’s Buy Local Gift Card Directory is sponsored by McKee Foods.